krajasekhar015/docker/readme.md

-# physical servers, virtualization, and containerization
+# Physical Servers, Virtualization, and Containerization
 Previsouly we have seen Java applications as EAR(Enterprise archive), WAR(Web Archive) files.
 Memory of these applications are quite high.
 We deployed them into Bare metal servers (physical servers).

 Now a days everywhere we are talking about Microservices.
 These microservice applications are very thin in size.
 Containers are the best choice to deploy these microservices because of its smaller in size.